curl/everything-curl/http-post.md

     name=John%20Doe%20%28Junior%29

+If you store the string `John Doe (Junior)` in a file named `contents.txt`, you can tell curl to send that contents URL encoded using the field name 'user' like this:

+    curl --data-urlencode user@contents.txt http://example.com

+In both these examples above, the field name is not URL encoded but is passed on as-is.
+If you want to URL encode the field name as well, like if you want to pass on a field name called "user name", you can ask curl to encode the entire string by prefixing it with an equals sign (that will not get sent):

+    curl --data-urlencode "=user name=John Doe (Junior)" http://example.com

 ### Convert that to a GET

 A little convenience feature that could be suitable to mention in this context